Discover New York City

 To see the real NYC, escape from the highly touristed places and hang out with the locals.
 Head to the lower Manhattan and grab a ride on the free Staten Island Ferry.
 It takes you close to the Statue of Liberty and then drops you off on Staten Island.
 The 9/11 Memorial there is peaceful and moving.
 When you return to Manhattan, stay in the lower Manhattan.
 Walk across Brooklyn Bridge for outstanding views of the NYC skyline (it's super romantic at night) and have a pastrami sandwich at A Taste of Katz which is an off-shoot of the original Katz's Deli on the Lower East Side (of When Harry Met Sally fame).

-If you're into sport, head to Yankee Stadium, eat a hotdog and watch a baseball game.
+If you're into sport, head to Yankee Stadium in the Bronx, eat a hotdog and watch a baseball game.
 Or if music and theatre are your thing, there are more shows on Broadway than you'll ever have time to see.

 Shop like you've never shopped before